TheZichLiang/2023-UNet-Algorithm/README.md

 Changes made:
 -> Softmax to linear activation function
--> Binary Cross Entropy loss to Mean Squared Error (MSE) Model has been published in the Remote Sensing Journal!
+-> Binary Cross Entropy loss to Mean Squared Error (MSE)

+Article has been published in the Remote Sensing Journal!
 Check it out!